-To the right shows the three main style of embroidery scissors that I used.
-The two lower ones are Hardanger scissors.
+To the left shows the three main style of embroidery scissors that I used.
+The two lower ones are hardanger scissors.
 The Dovo is best for precise snipping but often I am working for an hour or longer snipping fabric threads from the center of a kloster block.
 That’s when I greatly appreciate the larger finger holes in the Gingher scissors.

 These three companies (DMC, Dovo, Gingher) each sell different models of their scissors so if you go looking to purchase scissors the ones you find may be different than these.